Israel lobby in the United States: 19th century

+20th century

-Starting in 1914, the involvement of Louis Brandeis and his brand of American Zionism made Jewish Zionism a force on the American scene for the first time; under his leadership it had increased ten-fold to about 200,000.
+Beginning in 1914, the involvement of Louis Brandeis and his brand of American Zionism made Jewish Zionism a force on the American scene for the first time; under his leadership it had increased ten-fold to about 200,000.
 As chair of the American Provisional Executive Committee for General Zionist Affairs, Brandeis raised millions of dollars to relieve Jewish suffering in war-torn Europe, and from that time "became the financial center for the world Zionist movement."

 The British Balfour Declaration additionally advanced the Zionist movement and gave it official legitimacy.
-The US Congress passed the first joint resolution stating its support for a homeland in Palestine for the Jewish people on September 21, 1922.
+The U.S. Congress passed the first joint resolution stating its support for a homeland in Palestine for the Jewish people on September 21, 1922.
 The same day, the Mandate of Palestine was approved by the Council of the League of Nations.

-Zionist lobbying in the United States aided the creation of the State of Israel in 1947-48.
-The preparation of and voting for the United Nations Partition Plan for Palestine which preceded the Israeli Declaration of Independence, was met with an outpouring of Jewish American support and advocacy in Washington.
-President Truman later noted, "The facts were that not only were there pressure movements around the United Nations unlike anything that had been seen there before, but that the White House, too, was subjected to a constant barrage.
+Zionist lobbying in the United States aided the creation of the State of Israel in 1947–48.
+The preparation of and voting for the United Nations Partition Plan for Palestine which preceded the Israeli Declaration of Independence, was met with an outpouring of Jewish American support and advocacy in Washington, D.C.
+U.S. President Harry S. Truman later noted, "The facts were that not only were there pressure movements around the United Nations unlike anything that had been seen there before, but that the White House, too, was subjected to a constant barrage.
 I do not think I ever had as much pressure and propaganda aimed at the White House as I had in this instance.
 The persistence of a few of the extreme Zionist leaders—actuated by political motives and engaging in political threats—disturbed and annoyed me."

-In the 1950s, the American Zionist Committee for Public Affairs was created by Isaiah L. "Si" Kenen.
-During the Eisenhower administration, Israel's concerns were not at the forefront.
-Other problems in the Middle East and USSR were paramount, and Israel's U.S. supporters were not as active as they had been.
+In the 1950s, the American Zionist Committee for Public Affairs was created by Isaiah L. Kenen.
+During the presidency of Dwight D. Eisenhower, Israel's concerns were not at the forefront.
+Other problems in the Middle East and the Soviet Union were paramount, and Israel's American supporters were not as active as they had been.
 AZCPA formed a pro-Israel lobbying committee to counter rumors that the Eisenhower administration was going to investigate the American Zionist Council.
 AZCPA's executive committee decided to change their name from American Zionist Committee for Public Affairs to American Israel Public Affairs Committee.

-The relationship between Israel and the government of the United States began with strong popular support for Israel and governmental reservations about the wisdom of creating a Jewish state; formal inter-government relations remained chilly until 1967.
-Before 1967, the government of the United States provided some aid but was generally neutral towards Israel.
-In each year between 1976 and 2004, Israel received the most direct foreign assistance from the USA of any nation, approximately 0.1% of the $3 trillion US annual budget.
-AIPAC "has grown into a 100,000-member national grassroots movement" and claims that it is America's "pro-Israel lobby."
+The relationship between Israel and the U.S. government began with strong popular support for Israel and governmental reservations about the wisdom of creating a Jewish state; formal inter-government relations remained chilly until 1967.

+Prior to 1967, the federal government of the United States provided some aid but was generally neutral towards Israel.
+However, in each year between 1976 and 2004, Israel received the most direct foreign assistance from the U.S. of any nation, approximately 0.1% of the $3 trillion U.S. annual budget.

+21st century

 Structure

 The pro-Israel lobby is composed of formal and informal components.